clayrisser/envstamp/README.md

 # envstamp

-Stamp out templates from environment variables
+Make docker containers configurable with environment variables

 This was built to make it easier to modify config files in a docker image using environment variables